timelyportfolio/rCharts_rickshaw_gettingstarted/index.md

 <br/>
 ## Y-Axis Too

-Now let's add the pieces to get a y axis.
-We need a new HTML element to put the y axis in, as well as some styling to position the axis absolutely in relation to the chart.
+Now let's add the pieces to get a `y` axis.
+We need a new HTML element to put the `y` axis in, as well as some styling to position the axis absolutely in relation to the chart.

-We pass along a reference to our graph to Rickshaw.Graph.Axis.Y's constructor, as well as the element we want to draw the axis inside.
-We also ask Rickshaw.Fixtures.Number.formatKMBT to help us format the numbers on our y ticks in there.
+We pass along a reference to our graph to `Rickshaw.Graph.Axis.Y`'s constructor, as well as the element we want to draw the axis inside.
+We also ask `Rickshaw.Fixtures.Number.formatKMBT` to help us format the numbers on our `y` ticks in there.